 You can pay via Paypal, by cheque, money order, direct transfer to our bank account or by sending cash via recorded delivery.
 In principle orders are mailed out within 24 hours of receipt of payment.
 You pay, we mail.

 In the checking out procedure you can indicate which option you prefer.
 Payment is always required in advance; "you pay, we mail."

 All parcels are mailed priority airmail via TNT or DHL.
 Within Europe this takes about 3 to 5 working days between us mailing the parcel and you receiving it, for the rest of the world delivery time is about 7 to 10 working days.
 Unfortunately we have no control over this.
 Couriers like FedEX and UPS are faster, but also much more expensive.
 Lets us know if you do prefer them and we'll quote you a price.

 We send parcels all across the world!

-All items are new unless otherwise indicated by the term 'antiquarian', followed by a description of the condition.
+All items in the catalogue are new unless otherwise indicated by the term 'antiquarian', followed by a description of the condition.
 I use four quality grades: